|

 after 33 years, something just had to click.
 While he was touring

 Steamed up!
-Llantrisant Folk Club celebrate by riding the Dean Forest rails
+Folk Club celebrate by riding the Dean Forest rails

 Tanks for the memory - Llantrisant Folk Club celebrated 25 years of a successful Llantrisant to London walk with a weekend in The Forest Of Dean, culminating in riding the Dean Forest Railway rails behind pannier tank number 9681 (inset right, photo: Mick Tems), a 62-year-old steam engine which saw service in South Wales, including Tondu, Aberbeeg, Barry and Cardiff, before being withdrawn from the working list and sent to Woodham Brothers' Barry scrapyard in 1965.
 The 0-6-0 tank engine languished in Barry for ten years before being rescued by the Dean Forest preservation society.
 Nowadays, this gleaming engine works on the Dean Forest Railway where its whistle can be heard across the valley.